Seeding Methods

 • For the sake of efficiency, most county roadside managers apply seed and mulch in one pass.
 The “two-pass method” — seed applied first, hydromulch to follow — results in better establishment since more seed is in direct contact with the soil.

-Hydromulching rates
+Hydromulching Rates

 • 1,000 lb./acre — a token amount to help carry the seed and show what area has been seeded